 Dorin.Comaniciu at siemens.com

-Dorin Comaniciu is Vice President of Medical Imaging Technologies at Siemens Healthcare, having global responsibility for the oversight of this R&D function.
-His scientific contributions to medical imaging and machine learning translated into multiple clinical products for improving the quality of healthcare, specifically in the fields of diagnostic imaging, image-guided therapy, and personalized medicine.
+Dorin Comaniciu serves as Senior Vice President for Artificial Intelligence and Digital Innovation at Siemens Healthineers.
+His scientific contributions to computational imaging and machine intelligence have translated to multiple clinical products focused on improving the quality of care, specifically in the fields of diagnostic imaging, image-guided therapy, and precision medicine.

-Dr. Comaniciu is a member of the National Academy of Medicine and a Top Innovator of Siemens, Dr. Comaniciu is a Fellow of the IEEE, the Medical Image Computing and Computer Assisted Intervention Society, and the American Institute for Medical and Biological Engineering.
+Dr. Comaniciu is a member of the National Academy of Medicine and a Top Innovator of Siemens.
+He is a Fellow of IEEE, ACM, Medical Image Computing and Computer Assisted Intervention Society, and American Institute for Medical and Biological Engineering.

 Comaniciu has been featured in the book Innovative Minds and has given multiple keynote talks.
-A Distinguished Alumnus of Rutgers University's School of Engineering, he received the 2004 Siemens Inventor of the Year Award, 2010 IEEE Longuet-Higgins Prize for 'fundamental contributions to computer vision', 2011 Inventor of the Year Award of the New Jersey Inventors Hall of Fame for 'robust methods in computer vision and medical imaging', and the 2011, 2013, and 2015 Thomas Alva Edison Award for patents on 3D heart modeling, anatomical object detection and personalized valve therapy.
-He served as the scientific director of Health-e-Child, a project granted the 2008 Europe's Information Society Grand Prize.
+A Distinguished Alumnus of Rutgers University's School of Engineering, he received the 2004 Siemens Inventor of the Year Award, 2010 IEEE Longuet-Higgins Prize for 'fundamental contributions to computer vision', and the 2011, 2013, 2015, and 2019 Thomas Alva Edison Award for patents on 3D heart modeling, anatomical object detection and personalized valve therapy.
+He served as the scientific director of the European project Health-e-Child, which was granted the 2008 Europe's Information Society Grand Prize.

-A graduate of the Advanced Management Program at the University of Pennsylvania's Wharton School, Comaniciu received a doctorate in electrical and computer engineering from Rutgers University and a doctorate in electronics and telecommunications from Polytechnic University of Bucharest, and an honorary doctorate from Titu Maiorescu University of Bucharest.
+A graduate of the Advanced Management Program at the University of Pennsylvania's Wharton School, Comaniciu received a doctorate in electrical and computer engineering from Rutgers University, a doctorate in electronics and telecommunications from Polytechnic University of Bucharest, and an honorary doctorate from Titu Maiorescu University of Bucharest.